Employee Theft: Why do employees steal?

 Gather documents.
 It’s important to preserve all possible evidence when conducting an investigation.
 If an employee is suspected of stealing, IT should be engaged to copy the employee’s work center, whether it’s a register or a computer, and download and preserve e-mails.
 Copies should be made of all documents related to an employee’s job, including time cards, punch records, data access records of when employees come and go, and video surveillance of the premises.
 If an employee has a social networking page, all pages should be printed out immediately, as this information may be lost if not immediately gathered.

 Contact legal counsel.
 Before taking any action regarding disciplinary action, suspension or termination, consult legal counsel.
 There are certain considerations regarding recovery of the goods or monies that were stolen, which may be jeopardized if the employee is terminated.
-In addition, even if the facts support termination, the overly-broad communication of those facts or the manner in which the termination is conducted can create the risk of liability for discrimination, invasion of privacy, defamation, or intentional torts.
+In addition, even if the facts support termination, the overly broad communication of those facts or the manner in which the termination is conducted can create the risk of liability for discrimination, invasion of privacy, defamation or intentional torts.
+Remember that CRA members get 15 minutes of free legal advice every month.
+Call the CRA Member Helpline at 800.765.4842 for more information.

 Relax and be careful about what is said.
 Once an employer has received confirmation that an employee is guilty of theft and the employer is ready to confront the employee with that information, the employer should be careful of how or what is said during this meeting.
 The employer should not approach the suspected employee while still angry or emotional, which could create a volatile or explosive situation at the work place.
 The suspected employee should be approached calmly to discuss his or her employer’s concerns.
 Employers should be careful not to refer to the employee as a “thief.”
 This type of reference can lead to a defamation lawsuit.